In a world that never stops moving, the need to slow down, reflect, and reconnect

 - Reflect on what pausing means to you

 - Explore the benefits of pausing and being present with yourself

 - Create opportunities for pausing in the course of your day

 - Engage your creativity as a gateway to pausing, and

 - Renew your commitment to creating space in your daily life for being present.

-- During the course, I’ll be there for you, reading your responses, answering your questions and giving you feedback.
-I’ll always be one email away.
+- In between sessions, you get to practice what we discussed and share your insights via our online platform.
+I’ll be right there with you, reading your responses, answering your questions and giving you feedback.

 Tuition for this course: $85

 Payment accepted via PayPal or Venmo (@Yota-Schneider).